Mayank447/C-Shell/README.md

 ### 1.2 Input

 - The shell supports all the bash commands and some custom commands listed below.
 Multiple commands chaining is supported using `;` or `&`, with robust input handling for random spaces and tabs.
-- In case of an invalid command or error. `Invalid command: error` is printed.
+- In case of an invalid command. `Invalid command: <error>` is printed.
 - Raw mode is supported in addition to &#8593; and &#8595; arrow keys for command history navigation.

 ### 1.3 Warp Command